flack/midgard-portable/README.md

    all properties of all affected classes.
 The others are then converted into aliases.
 This means that if you have e.g. ``midgard_person`` and ``org_openpsa_person`` schemas, you only get one entity class containing the properties of both classes, and an a class alias for the second name.
-Which class becomes the actual class depends on the order the files are read, so for all practical purposes, it's random right now
+Which class becomes the actual class depends on the order the files are read, so for all practical purposes, it's random right now.

+   For the collected properties, some limitations apply.
+For example, if two MgdSchema classes using the same DB table both define a property with the PHP name ``myfield``, but they both point to a different ``dbfield``, one of them will become unreachable.
+Also, if two MgdSchema classes define different field types for the same field (e.g.
+   ``string`` vs. ``text`` on a field named ``extra``), only one of these definitions will be used.
+The latter case may be implementable in the adapter, but it really is not a solid configuration to begin with (as it could theoretically lead to data loss), so this is not in the cards for now

  - Links to non-PK fields are not supported in Doctrine.
 So GUID-based link functionality is implemented in the adapter, which entails a performance penalty.
 Also, some cases (like parent GUID links) are not supported yet